 This is even more true if the nutrient deficiency that you are battling is an immobile nutrient, as foliar feeding allows you to completely bypass any issues relating to the plant being unable to transport the nutrient to the correct area of the plant, or with the roots not being able to take up the particular nutrient.

-For foliar feeding, you will want a nutrient solution that is at about half the strength of the one you would use for root feeding.
-This is due to the fact that the leaves will be able to absorb much higher levels of nutrients than the roots can, and feeding an overly strong solution can cause burn marks on your fan leaves and even lead to nutrient toxicity.
+For foliar feeding, you will want a nutrient solution that is at about a quarter the strength of the one you would use for root feeding.
+An overly strong solution can cause burn marks on your fan leaves, leave residue behind on the leaf and even lead to nutrient toxicity.

 What Do Male Cannabis Leaves Look Like?